cedardb/docs/content/cookbook/aws_dms.md

 Time: 31.985 ms
 ```

-### On the RDS Postgres instance, give the employee with ID 10004 a raise.
+### On the RDS Postgres instance, give the employee with ID 10004 a raise

 ```sql
 postgres=> begin;